batcraft/ai-coding-notes/vibe-coding-notes.md

 * You, and tests, and the robot itself, can tend to this code and make sure it's not slop
 * That takes a lot of scaffolding.
 * Watch the robot.
 Let it cook, but know what it's doing, as best you can.
+* Give it some safe commands to auto-execute.
+Just a few.
 * Good prompting == good communication

 ## Fun "tail-eating" moments